 Florida disability benefit programs.

 The state of Florida has several different organizations that participate in helping the disabled and they also work with agencies and even non-profits as needed.
-Staff ensure that they get the support they need.
+Staff ensure that they get the support they need, in addition to any SSI or social security payments.
 This can include housing, meals, home care, transportation, medical care, and more.
 Some of the disability benefits in Florida are focused on seniors while others are for low income residents.

 A number of housing programs are offered by the Florida Housing Finance Corporation.
 Most of what they can provide is done so by referring individuals to local or national programs, which can include section 811 rental assistance vouchers or subsidized housing.